IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

    [Salesforce Developer Edition signup](https://developer.salesforce.com/signup)

-1.2 Enter the required information and follow the prompts to complete teh signup process
+1.2 Enter the required information and follow the prompts to complete the signup process.